 Jeff is the world record holder for the 800m and 1500m freestyle and won back-to-back gold medals in the 400m freestyle at the 1996 Paralympic Games and the 2000 Paralympic Games

 A gold and silver Commonwealth Games medal winner and captain of the Australian Swim Team, Dick has also represented Australia in the 1984 Los Angeles Olympic Games.

+Arthur joined the Mooloolaba Surf Lifesaving Club in 1926 just before his 15th birthday.
 In 1928 he won his first Club Champion Lifesaver title, and went on to win that same title every year until 1939 when the competition was discontinued because of World War 2.

-Regarded by many as the “Mr Nice Guy” of world golf, Ian Baker-Finch blazed his way to a dramatic win in the 1991 British Open.
+Regarded by many as the “Mr Nice Guy” of world golf, Ian blazed his way to a dramatic win in the 1991 British Open.

-Keith has represented Australia while living on the Sunshine Coast in 169 international matches and Queensland in excess of 500 games.
+Keith's name is synonymous with the sport of lawn bowls.
+While living on the Sunshine Coast, Keith has represented Australia in 169 international matches and Queensland in excess of 500 games.